bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 and the main content should be a large promotional banner with three columns with text and images below it.
 Your footer will have two
 columns: the first column should have a small logo and the second one should have copywriting information.
-When it comes to styling, you\'ll have to create the appropriate look and feel for your client\'s target audience.
+When it comes to styling, you&apos;ll have to create the appropriate look and feel for your client&apos;s target audience.
 Remember, you want to create intentional engagement!

 To enable you to do all of this, the module covers the most essential